alexbt/algorithms/README.md

 This is another frequently asked linked list interview question.
 This question is exactly similar to finding middle element of linked list in single pass.
 If we apply same trick of maintaining two pointers and increment other pointer, when first has moved up to 3rd element, than when first pointer reaches to the end of linked list, second pointer will be pointing to the 3rd element from last in a linked list.

 **Question 4**: In an integer array, there is 1 to 100 number, out of one is duplicate, how to find?
 This is a rather simple data structures question, especially for this kind of.
 In this case you can simply add all numbers stored in array, and total sum should be equal to n(n+1)/2.
 Now just subtract actual sum to expected sum, and that is your duplicate number.
-Of course there is a brute force way of checking each number against all other numbers, but that will result in performance of O(n^2) which is not good.
+Of course there is a brute force way of checking each number against all other numbers, but that will result in performance of O(n^2. which is not good.
 By the way this trick will not work if array have multiple duplicates or its not numbers forming arithmetic progression.
 Here is example of one way to find duplicate number in array.

 **Question 6** : How to reverse String in Java ?
 This is one of my favorite question.
 Since String is one of the most important type of programming, you expect lot of question related to String any data structure interview.
-There are many ways to reverse Sting in Java or any other programming language, and interviewer will force you to solve this problem by using without API i.e. without using reverse() method of StringBuffer.
+There are many ways to reverse Sting in Java or any other programming language, and interviewer will force you to solve this problem by using without API i.e. without using reverse(. method of StringBuffer.
 In follow-up he may ask to reverse String using recursion as well.
 See 3 ways to reverse String in Java to learn reversing String using both loops and recursion in Java.

 **Question 7**: Write a Java program to sort an array using Bubble Sort algorithm?
 I have always send couple of questions from searching and sorting in data structure interviews.
 Bubble sort is one of the simplest sorting algorithm but if you ask anyone to implement on the spot it gives you an opportunity to gauge programming skills of a candidate.
 See How to sort array using Bubble Sort in Java for complete solution of this datastrucutre interview question.

 **Question 8**: What is the difference between Stack and Queue data structure?
 One of the classical data structure interviews question.
 I guess every one know, No?
-Any way main difference is that Stack is LIFO(Last In First Out) data structure while Queue is a FIFO(First In First Out) data structure.
+Any way main difference is that Stack is LIFO(Last In First Out. data structure while Queue is a FIFO(First In First Out. data structure.

 **Question 9**: How do you find duplicates in an array if there is more than one duplicate?
 Sometime this is asked as follow-up question of earlier data structure interview question, related to finding duplicates in Array.
 One way of solving this problem is using a Hashtable or HashMap data structure.
 You can traverse through array, and store each number as key and number of occurrence as value.
 At the end of traversal you can find all duplicate numbers, for which occurrence is more than one.
-In Java if a number already exists in HashMap then calling get(index) will return number otherwise it return null. this property can be used to insert or update numbers in HashMap.
+In Java if a number already exists in HashMap then calling get(index. will return number otherwise it return null. this property can be used to insert or update numbers in HashMap.

 **Question 10** : What is difference between Singly Linked List and Doubly Linked List data structure?
 This is another classical interview question on data structure, mostly asked on telephonic rounds.
 Main difference between singly linked list and doubly linked list is ability to traverse.
 In a single linked list, node only points towards next node, and there is no pointer to previous node, which means you can not traverse back on a singly linked list.
 On the other hand doubly linked list maintains two pointers, towards next and previous node, which allows you to navigate in both direction in any linked list.